-GIAF has been inspiring awe in the young and ‘young at heart’ for the past 41 years, always delivering the finest of family-friendly fare, and 2018 will be no different!
+The Festival has been inspiring awe in the young and ‘young at heart’ for over forty years, always delivering the finest of family-friendly fare, and this summer will be no different!

 Galway International Arts Festival’s street spectacle programme mesmerises Galway each year, as families turn out in their thousands to enjoy free fun shows on the city’s streets.

-Street spectacle highlights in recent years have included The People Build (2017), when the public were invited to take part in a large-scale architectural event devised by French artist Olivier Grossetête.
+Street spectacle highlights in recent years have included The People Build (2017 and 2018), when the public were invited to take part in a large-scale architectural event devised by French artist Olivier Grossetête.

-Expect the unexpected when it comes to street spectacle at Galway International Arts Festival - Mobile Homme (2017) saw performers lifted 100 feet into the air while playing the drums to create a giant human mobile, Sarruga's Insects (2016) saw fire-breathing insects, beautiful butterflies and giant dragons invade the streets, while Transe Express’ enormous opera-singing dolls The Giant Divas captivated festivalgoers with their hypnotic songs in 2015.
-You never know what you’re going to get at GIAF!
+Expect the unexpected when it comes to street spectacle at Galway International Arts Festival.
+In 2018, the captivating and mysterious Birdmen roamed the city centre, Mobile Homme (2017) saw performers lifted 100 feet into the air while playing the drums to create a giant human mobile, Sarruga's Insects (2016) saw fire-breathing insects, beautiful butterflies and giant dragons invade the streets, while Transe Express’ enormous opera-singing dolls The Giant Divas captivated festivalgoers with their hypnotic songs in 2015.
+You never know what might cross your path on a summer's day in Galway!

 GIAF’s street spectacle programme is all about creating a spectacular new world in the midst of the everyday.
-Free to all, always surprising and guaranteed to amuse, Galway International Arts Festival’s street spectacle programme is not to be missed!
+Entirely free to all, always surprising, and guaranteed to amuse, Galway International Arts Festival’s street spectacle programme is not to be missed!

 Carefully chosen and curated to entertain and educate, GIAF’s visual arts programme astounds each year, with lots to interest inquiring little minds.